 Corralejo is completely different to all other tourist places on the Canary Islands

 Corralejo never lost its authentic charm as a local fishing town.
-Obviously, there are touristic areas with shopping centres and restaurants, like you find on all Canary Islands, but there´s still a local part of town with local places to hang out.
+Obviously, there are tourist areas with shopping centres and restaurants, like you find on all Canary Islands, but there’s still a local part of town with local places to hang out.
 Here you still find typical Canary bars to drink a ´cortado´ and children playing on the squares in the evening.
-This part is behind the harbour ´Muelle Chico´ and if you´re looking for more touristic bars and restaurants, just keep on walking along the seashore where you also find some life music artists playing in the street.
-Within a short walk or bike ride you´re on the more remote beaches with no, or only a few, tourists.
+This part is behind the harbour ´Muelle Chico´ and if you´re looking for more touristy bars and restaurants, just keep on walking along the seashore where you also find some live music artists playing in the street.
+Within a short walk or bike ride, you´re on the more remote beaches with no, or only a few, tourists.
 Next to the old part of town, you find the main street which is more touristic with the common shops, bars and restaurants.
-A bit further away from all this, in the Southern part of Corralejo, you can find more hotels and the shopping centre ´El Campanario´.
+A bit further away from all this, in the Southern part of Corralejo, you can find more hotels and the shopping center ´El Campanario´.

 The type of tourist in Corralejo is different too

 For me, as a 30+ female single traveller, I made many new friends over here.
 People come to surf rather than to chill at a swimming pool.
 I can say that the average visitor is a traveller rather than a tourist.
 There are not many luxury hotels or package holidays but lots of budget accommodation like surf camps which attract another type of tourist.
 Also, in contrast to many other tourist places at the Canary Islands, where there’s a split between the tourists staying in hotels or dining in fancy restaurants and the local people mainly living away from that, in Corralejo you can find a mix of locals, tourists and overseas workers all sharing good times together.